MODERN VERSCHURE ON GRAND RAPIDS NORTHWEST SIDE

 Text and Photos by Pam VanderPloeg, copyright 2018.

 Beth and John Scott were searching for a new home and wanted to focus on the NW side of Grand Rapids.
-They drove down Oakleigh SW several times without spotting this house, as the trees and foliage on the 1/2 acre corner lot screened the house from the street.
-On a Sunday afternoon in late summer 2015, they drove west on Seventh Street and found it, just one day before it was listed for sale.
+Although they drove down Oakleigh SW several times, the trees and foliage on the 1/2 acre corner lot screened the VerSchure House from view.
+Beth grew up just down the street on Oakleigh, and had walked by the house many times on her way to her grandmother's house.
+Even as a child Beth understood that this house was unique.
+One Sunday afternoon in late summer 2015, just one day before the VerSchure house was listed or sale, Beth an John drove west on Seventh Street where they could get a good look at the home's current condition.
 They toured it Monday, and within a week, they had become the third owners of one of Grand Rapids true mid-century modern gems.

 There is a wonderful balance in the massing of this house completed in 1952.
 The impression is of connected boxes set firmly into the front of the corner lot and extending out in an L-shape over the walkout level in the back.
 The interior has an immediate wow factor with the playful back and forth of vertical and horizontal geometric design elements.
 For example, beyond the front entry, the foyer is separated from the living room by a three-panel industrial style screen in a metal honeycomb pattern framed in wood.
 The screens are suspended from the ceiling by metal rods over low built-in shelves that turn the corner to abut the brick fireplace wall.
 The line of the top shelf continues across the wall as a single plank forming a simple modern mantle.
 Firewood is stored in a square niche in the brick wall.
 The newer fireplace screen introduces a chevron pattern.

 Wright's style of compression and release is experienced in reverse in the transition from the vaulted ceiling of the dining area to the low-bead board and beamed ceiling of the separate enclosed kitchen.
 The wide opening between the two is framed with modern trim and decorative vertical slat boards.
 The kitchen was updated by the second owners and features sleek contemporary cabinet fronts, subway tile and pretty globe pendants.
 The open wood shelves add a playful touch of rustic modern.
-A six-light glossy white door leads from the kitchen to the carport and porch where straight lines give way to casual wooden steps that meander in a angled path to the backyard below.
+A six-light glossy white door leads from the kitchen to the carport and porch where straight lines give way to casual wooden steps that meander in an angled path to the backyard below and are decorated by interesting perennials arranged by Beth.

 Newer cork floors of the kitchen and foyer continue through the hallway to the bedroom wing where Beth and John have updated the rooms with new paint and carpeting.
 It is not known what was once under that cork floor.